 Because the brain cannot heal itself the way other organs do, these are often lifelong problems that cost tens of thousands of dollars to treat.
 They also place a severe emotional and financial burden on the injured person's family members.
 Washington state law permits accident victims who are injured by a negligent party to recover financial compensation for their damages.

 If you or someone you know is the victim of a motorcycle accident causing traumatic brain injury, it is essential to seek out an expert in accidents and TBI who can help reconstruct the accident and secure compensation.
-Call the brain injury lawyers at Davis Law Group at (206) 727-4000 to learn more about your legal rights after an accident, and how our attorneys may be able to help.
+Call the team of Washington motorcycle accident lawyers at Davis Law Group at (206) 727-4000 to learn more about your legal rights after an accident, and how our attorneys may be able to help.